Overview

 You can create new labels within an open graph.

-To create a node label User
+To create a node label User within the current graph:

-CREATE LABEL User ON NODE
+CREATE NODE LABEL User

-To create an edge label Transfers
+To create an edge label Transfers within the current graph:

-CREATE LABEL Transfers ON EDGE
+CREATE EDGE LABEL Transfers

 Dropping Label